cometbft/cometbft/spec/abci/abci++_app_requirements.md

 #### Specifics of `ExecTxResult`

-`FinalizeBlock` is the workhorse of the blockchain.CometBFT delivers the decided block, including the list of all its transactions synchronously to the Application.
+`FinalizeBlock` is the workhorse of the blockchain.
+CometBFT delivers the decided block, including the list of all its transactions synchronously to the Application.
 The block delivered (and thus the transaction order) is the same at all correct nodes as guaranteed by the Agreement property of consensus.